“Plan Your Epitaph” Day: Who knew?!

-In case you need to know, tomorrow is “Plan Your Epitaph” Day — founded in 1995 as an opportunity to take control of our final words that will stand for as long as our gravestone stands.
+In case you need to know, November 2 is “Plan Your Epitaph” Day — founded in 1995 as an opportunity to take control of our final words that will stand for as long as our gravestones stand.

 Worldwide Weird Holidays claims that …

 … a tombstone is your last chance to say goodbye, crack a joke, be profound or otherwise make cemetery visitors imagine you were cool and wish they’d known you before they move on to visit their Nana’s weed-covered grave.

 To get your creative juices flowing, here are some famous last engraved-on-stone words:

 Merv Griffin, talk show host: “I will not be right back after this message.”

 Someone named Robert Clay Allison: “He never killed a man that did not need killing.”

 Here’s another way to look at “Plan Your Epitaph” Day: What if thinking about our epitaph provides an opportunity to evaluate how we want to live our remaining days on earth?